-Acts of Kindness: We’re Built For It
+Acts of Kindness: We’re Built For Them

 Stop reading for a moment and think about the last time you did something kind for someone– was it today?
 Yesterday?
 Two weeks ago?
 We all live busy lives.
 Everyone’s got a crammed schedule, and we’ve got enough happening to go throughout our day without having to think often of others.
 But when we do go out of our way to perform random acts of kindness for other people, it feels like an enormous personal victory.
 Kindness makes us feel good and look good, and for most people, that’s enough of a reason to be kind.

-But kindness isn’t about us as much as it is others.
+Kindness doesn’t require thinking of hundreds of great ideas.
+There are a lot of heartwarming kindness stories out there, and what makes each one so powerful is the simple idea that kindness isn’t about us as much as it is others.
 We’re designed for community with other humans.
 We’re hard-wired to communicate, reciprocate, and create with other people.
 Life feels isolating when we get too caught up in our own bubble.
 It takes effective organization and planning to make time for everyone and everything going on around us, leaving us with one important question: Is it possible to pencil in some time for kindness in the middle of all our commitments?

 Kindness feels awkward and uncomfortable for some people.
 We all know that one person who overdoes it.
 Even if they’re being kind, we’d rather them just act normal.
 For others, kindness comes naturally.
-Whether it’s during a coffee break, an Uber ride home, or in the grocery store checkout line, being kind to people doesn’t always mean huge personal sacrifice.
+Whether it’s during a coffee shop break, an Uber ride home, or in the grocery store checkout line, being kind to people doesn’t always mean huge personal sacrifice.
 Kindness is unexpected, but it’s contagious.
 If we’re kind to others, it inspires them to return the favor.
 So while we’re sitting here thinking “Sure!
 This all sounds good in theory, but how do we practice being kind to others without being a weirdo?”, here are a few easy ways to carry out simple acts of kindness for a friend, family member or stranger.

-2. Kindness With A Smile
+2. Acts of Kindness With A Smile

 It’s as easy as that.
 Everyone needs to smile more, and if you’re not the “smiling type”, you should re-evaluate a few things.
-Smiling is cool (it’s actually good for your health, too), and we can do it anywhere.
+Smiling is cool (it’s actually good for your mental health, too), and we can do it anywhere.
 We interact with strangers everywhere we go; the DMV, movie theatres, restaurants… the list is endless.
 Next time we’re buying groceries at Lidl, let’s smile at the cashier and ask how they’re doing.
 They’re tired (just like us) and have a million other things going on, too.
 Treating them like a friend will make their day.

 3. Hold The Door